morhilai/ravendb-jvm-tutorials/README.md

 4. Once installed, the [Setup Wizard](https://ravendb.net/docs/article-page/4.2/java/start/installation/setup-wizard) will automatically launch on your default browser
 5. After setup, the [RavenDB Management Studio](https://ravendb.net/docs/article-page/4.2/java/studio/overview) will launch.
-Click the `about` tab to register your license:
+Open the `About` tab to register your license:

 ![Register License](/screenshots/manage-license-1.png)